SafeWinter/windows-terminal-hacks/Section 1 Introduction.md

 Get rid of <kbd>Ctrl + Tab</kbd>, please.

-Get used to the **terminal tabs**, just like in your Chrome or Firefox browser.
+Instead, get used to the **terminal tabs**, just like in your Chrome or Firefox browser.